 Managing User Feedback

 You worked hard to design and build an app based on your understanding of your users’ needs.
-Now that your app has shipped, your commitment to providing them with responsive customer service shouldn’t end.
+Now that your app has shipped, your commitment to providing users with responsive customer service shouldn’t end.
 In fact, depending on the size of your user base, you may need to accelerate your efforts to incorporate user feedback.
 App Store and Google Play Store user reviews are a great way to stay in touch with your customers’ ongoing desires.
 This article provides tips on managing user feedback with Apple and Google’s frameworks for requesting ratings and reviews in your app.

 Both the App Store and Google Play Store provide tools for your customer service team to read and respond to user feedback.
 Responding to reviews is no different than interacting with users through mediums such as email and discussion forums, so take care to grant access only to team members who know your company’s voice and standards for interaction.